pridkett/gitminer/README.md

 # Github Mining Tools

+**Important (April 13, 2012):** Small changes have been made to the packaging of the code submitted along with the FSE2012 paper.
+Please see [artifacts.txt](https://github.com/pridkett/gitminer/blob/master/artifacts.md) for more information.

+**Almost as important:** The rest of this document is out of date.

 # Getting Going
 This project uses Apache Maven to manage all dependencies and versioning.
 The simplest way to get going is to run the following command: